WEIRTON - As a four-year starter on the Weir High girls basketball team, Alyssa Shingle is used to dazzling on the court during games.

 "A lot of the time I think I'm tired and don't have time for it, but it's really kind of an escape," Shingle said.
 "It's really relaxing just to be able to sit down and play.
 Music in general is really just an escape for me."

 Playing the "Star-Spangled Banner" was Shingle's encore performance at the Carl Hamill Fieldhouse - Feb.
-8 was her headlining performance.
+8 was her headlining show.

 She netted the 1,000th point of her career in a 39-33 win over East Liverpool.
 It was Weir's final victory of the season, but a moment that Shingle will never forget as it helped to cap off a successful career.